 The PAC is encouraged to involve civic society and media actors when reviewing audit reports and ensure its resolutions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.
 The Committee must also develop mechanisms to effectively monitor implementation of its resolutions on audit recommendations.
+CS/MEDIA ACTORS NOT INVOLVED IN THE AUDIT PROCESS

-There is no indication that civil society and media actors are involved in the audit process of Benue State, especially because the public do not have access to the report of the Auditor-General on the account of the Benue State Government.
-Only the audited financial statement is accessible to citizens and such documents do not provide the required comprehensive information that enables civic groups to engage adequately with state actors on use of public resources.

-It is important that civic groups who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the State's Parliament.
+There is no indication that civil society and media actors are involved in the audit process of Benue State, especially because the report of the Auditor-General published does not contain audit issues, audit observations and recommendations which can adequately guide effective civic engagement in the audit process.
+Also, there is no evidence showing that citizens and civic groups are engaging with the Public Accounts Committee in relation to review of audit reports on the account of the Benue State government.
+It is important that citizens, civic groups and journalists who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the legislature.